httpyac/httpyac.github.io/docs/guide/metaData.md

 <<< @../../examples/metaData/disabled.http{1}

+It is possible to use a condition/ javascript expression which is interpreted to disable requests

+<<< @../../examples/metaData/disabledCondition.http{1}

 ## JWT
 jwt meta data supports auto decode of jwt token. just provide property in response to decode and it is added to the promise with ${property}_parsed